kragen/dumpulse/README.md

 Calling interface
 -----------------

+There are two calling interfaces: the embedding interface provided by `dumpulse.o`, intended for actual use, and the dynamic-linking interface provided by `dumpulse.so`, which wraps it and is used for testing.

+### Embedding interface ###

 As documented in `dumpulse.h`, `dumpulse.o`
 exposes one data type, `dumpulse`, which can be allocated where you like and needs no finalization but should be initialized to